cyberark/conjur-puppet/REFERENCE.md

 - appliance_url: The URL of the Conjur or DAP instance..
 - account: Name of the Conjur account that contains this variable.
 - authn_login: The identity you are using to authenticate to the Conjur / DAP instance.
-- authn_api_key: The API key of the identity you are using to authenticate with.
+- authn_api_key: The API key of the identity you are using to authenticate with (must be Sensitive type).
 - ssl_certificate: The _raw_ PEM-encoded x509 CA certificate chain for the DAP instance.
 - version: Conjur API version, defaults to 5.